Muazu Africa — Infrastructure to Stop Rural Value Leakage

 Measurement Methodology

-Impact is measured using the Prosperity Framework and SROI methodology.
-The $2.5M value retained figure is verified through the Rural Value Retention (RVR) diagnostic protocol across 71 audited enterprises across Nigeria’s 6 geopolitical zones.
+Impact is verified using the Prosperity Framework and Social Return on Investment (SROI) methodology.
+The ₦4.1B value retained figure reflects verified outcomes across 71 RVR-audited enterprises spanning Nigeria’s 6 geopolitical zones.
+Gender-disaggregated data available on request for DFI due diligence processes.

 Memberships · Features · Awards · Recognition